Automation as a Service

-A recent study by McKinsey & Company suggests that as many as 800 million jobs could be lost to automation in the near future.
-This process isn’t likely to slow down as companies worldwide keep investing in automation tools and historic entry barriers such as infrastructure are disappearing due to technological advances (Cloud Computing, Big Data Frameworks, etc).
+A recent study by McKinsey & Company predicts that nearly 800 million jobs could be lost to automation in the near future.
+This process will continue to accelerate as companies keep investing in automation tools, and entry barriers such as infrastructure are disappearing due to technological advances (Cloud Computing, Big Data Frameworks, etc).

-This phenomenon is resulting in mounting pressure not only for IT technicians but also for recruiters.
-Skilled developers and automation specialists were already heavily sought after but a continuous increase in complexity is making it ever more difficult to find technicians capable of building and maintaining automation stacks.
-In order to reduce their burden, part of the solution is to make sure that developers focus on the most technical aspects of automation while less demanding tasks are deferred to users who are not as proficient in code but understand automation and business goals.
+This phenomenon is resulting in mounting pressure for both IT technicians and recruiters.
+Skilled developers and automation specialists were already heavily sought after; technicians capable of building and maintaining automation stacks are becoming more sparse as the complexity of automation increases.
+In order to increase the efficiency of a limited number of skilled developers, those developers are focusing on the most technical aspects of automation, while less demanding tasks are deferred to those who are not as proficient in code but understand automation and business goals.

-In this white paper, we’ll see how the concepts of Automation as a Service and our platform implementation (step) can help clients achieve this goal.
+The purpose of this paper is to explain how the concepts of automation as a service, as well as our platform (Step), help clients achieve this goal.

-Unfortunatly, it often seems that the feedback loop between human users and automation technology is long and fairly inefficient.
-Through traditional software development, it usually takes many engineers and complex release processes to deliver and refine new automation routines.
+The feedback loop between human users and automation technology is long, complex, and inefficient.
+A team of engineers will require a complex release process to deliver and refine new automation routines.

-Coupled with a user-friendly web editor, this approach allows users to define automation routines and execute them based on atomic automated actions which are familiar to them.
-Feel free to check out our innovative keyword-driven approach and become familiar with step’s Plans and Keywords objects if you’re interested in how this interface works.
+Combined with a user-friendly web editor, this approach allows users to define automation routines and execute them based on atomic automated actions which are familiar to them.

 Reducing redundant work in IT

-When it comes to collaborating on automation projects, we believe this is an important problem which can be helped if not solved by using a common automation platform.
-Automation usually involves tools, services, files, servers and other shareable assets which are all somehow connected together.
-Multiple teams or departments might need to share any of these assets by sending screenshots via email, sharing them on a common drive or such.
-The following diagram illustrates what an unorganized (or maybe, empirically organized) automation project may look like, with satellite teams working on it for different reasons.
+This problem is efficiently solved by using a common automation problem.
+Automation typically involves tools, services, files, servers, and other shareable assets which are all connected together.
+Multiple teams or departments need to share these assets by sending screenshots via email, sharing them on a common drive, or other forms of communication.
+The following diagram illustrates what an unorganized automation project may look like, with satellite teams working on it for different reasons.

-This satellite teams implement and use automation in potentially different contexts (testing, monitoring, etc), yet using more or less the same type of ingredients regardless of this context.
+These satellite teams implement and use automation in different contexts (testing, monitoring, etc), while still using the same types of components regardless of this context.

-Each of them will use their own set of tools, follow slightly different conventions, and will struggle to share their work with others among the organization.
-For instance, a functional testing team will automate every step of an application’s use case and won’t pass the resulting scripts to the load testing team, although they could be used as a major building block of their test scenario.
-We’ve payed a lot of attention to this issue over the last decade and decided to work on tapping into the tremendous potential that we saw in solving it.
+Each of them will use their own set of tools, follow different conventions, and will have difficulty sharing their work with others within the organization.
+For instance, a functional testing team will automate every step of an application’s use case and will not pass the resulting scripts to the load testing team, despite the code being reusable and applicable.

-Over the years, we’ve evolved a broader concept of automation platform, which encompasses the needs of the different purposes served by automation in the context of IT and provides enough structure and guidance to maximize efficiency in every phase of its implementation.
-We are now covering a very wide range of practices, from service monitoring to all variations of testing, as well as pure robotic process automation in production.
+We have created a broader concept of automation platforms, which encompasses the needs of the different purposes served by automation in the context of IT and provides enough structure and guidance to maximize efficiency in every phase of its implementation.
+We are now covering a very wide range of practices, including service monitoring, all variations of testing, and pure robotic process automation in production.

-One of the key differienciating aspects which we believe an automation platform should feature is the ability to consolidate the way the different assets involved in automation are accessed and managed.
+One of the key differentiating aspects between automation platforms is the ability to consolidate the way the different assets involved in automation are accessed and managed.

 When deploying automation code onto the platform, users can use them to compose their own scenarios and execute them concurrently and at scale.

-Users can also freely collaborate and share automation artefacts or results with one another.
+Users are also able to freely collaborate and share automation artifacts or results with one another.

 Automation at scale

-Let’s take a look at how large the overlap can be across a large IT organisation.
-From monitoring in production, to support teams using automation reports as a reference for comparitive incident analysis, all the way to end-to-end testing teams or developers involved with continuous integration, use cases and affinities come in large numbers.
-The following figure shows, based on our experience as engineers and consultants just how wide the spectrum really can be.
+There is a lot of overlap in the software used across a large IT organization; monitoring in production, support teams using automation reports as a reference for comparative incident analysis, end-to-end testing teams, and developers involved with continuous integration will all have similar use-cases and affinities.
+The following figure shows how wide the spectrum of [what] is.

-A quick technical note: from an operational perspective, most clients prefer to split automation platform into at least two instances: one for services related to production use and one for internal purposes.
-This often results in isolated deployments and distinct operational procedures.
+Note: From the perspective of operations, most clients prefer to split the automation platform into two instances: one for services related to production use, and one for internal purposes.
+This will result in isolated deployments and distinct operational procedures.

 Scaling the platform